 Train the Solar PV System owner on Solar PV System operation and maintenance.

-Subsequent to Solar PV System Startup, Designer/Builder shall be responsible for all activities required to successfully monitor, report, inspect, maintain, repair, wash, and adjust Solar PV System as required to demonstrate Solar PV System’s capability to meet Performance Guarantee output levels for the duration of the two (2) year commissioning term as described herein.
+Subsequent to COD, Designer/Builder shall be responsible for all activities required to successfully monitor, report, inspect, maintain, repair, wash, and adjust Solar PV System as required to demonstrate Solar PV System’s capability to meet Performance Guarantee output levels for the duration of the two (2) year commissioning term as described herein.

 Exhibit “B”